-A Horse is considered to have run out if, having been presented at an element or obstacle on the course, it avoids it in such a way that either the head, neck or either shoulder of the Horse fail to pass between the extremities of the element or obstacle as flagged.
+a) Run-Out: A Horse is considered to have run out (20 penalties) if, having been presented at an element or obstacle on the course, it avoids it in such a way that either the head, neck or either shoulder the body of the Horse (head, neck, shoulders and pelvis - legs are not included) fail to pass between the extremities of the element or obstacle as originally flagged.
+Continuing on course without representing will incur elimination.